dianapulatova/dianapulatova/README.md

 - 💬 Ask me about anything.
 - 📫 How to reach me: dm on ig @diana_pulatovaa
 - 😄 Pronouns: ...
-- ⚡ Fun fact: Multilingual :v:
+- ⚡ Fun fact: Multilingual :v: and don't like small talk :expressionless: